 The Early Decision program is designed for students who have investigated their college options thoroughly and have decided that Hamilton is their "first choice."
 Hamilton College values the commitment and enthusiasm demonstrated by students who choose this program.
-Our statistics show that Early Decision candidates have received a slight advantage in the admission and financial aid process.
 The program enables students to clearly indicate that Hamilton is their first choice, and allows admitted students to conclude their college search early in the senior year.